 How to plan the trip of the historical circuit in Ethiopia

 The northern historical circuit is one of the most visited itineraries in Ethiopia and includes ancient cities, Unesco heritage sites, dramatic cliffs, lush mountains, scenic landscapes, and stunning panoramas.
-The region is a collection of historical sites, and the tour is mainly concentrated on religious buildings like the amazing rock-hewn churches, some of which are almost a millennia-old, and monasteries featuring ancient mural paintings.
+The region is a collection of historical sites.
+The tour is mainly concentrated on religious buildings like the amazing rock-hewn churches, some of which are almost a millennia-old, and monasteries featuring ancient mural paintings.
 For nature lovers, the itinerary gives the chance to visit the Simien Mountains, the first national park of Ethiopia and a top destination for hiking.

 When to go